 It may feel that it turned on automatically, but it is all the result of the remote.
-This is how a faulty remote can cause your PlayStation to start.
+This is how a faulty controller can cause your PlayStation to start.
 If you need to buy a new remote, you can get one here.

 Even if it is not charged, it will still begin to start the console.
 Because of this, it is recommended to cut the power to the console after you are done playing on the console.

 The wired ethernet cable is secure and faster than using it wirelessly.
 If you do not have an ethernet cord, you can get one here for only a few dollars.

 Wireless connection fluctuates the internal settings of the console which can result in this kind of problem.
 If you use a wireless connection for your home or workplace where you keep your PlayStation console, then you should switch to a wired one.

 If that is the issue, then you can go to get the memory extension hard disks.
 This will free up space on your console and will allow the hardware issue to be fixed.
-This is the best external harddrive available.
+This is the best external hard drive available.